gYunTian/tictactoe/README.md

 Please understand that I am extremely busy, this app took me 2 days to develop and there are still many bugs remaining, though the main requirements are met.

 I completed development on Sunday, 11 April 2021. ~ 12 PM to 1 AM.
-Since I completed early (deadline is 15 April) though with many bugs, please at least give me credit for that
+Since I completed early (deadline is 15 April) though with many bugs, please at least give me some credit for that